The Blog Social

-Your pins look beautiful and still get no clicks.
-The problem is almost never the design itself, it's the strategy behind the design.
+Your pins look beautiful, and still get no clicks.
+The problem is almost never the design itself; it’s the strategy behind the design.
 This post breaks down the 7 most common Pinterest pin design mistakes bloggers make, why each one quietly tanks your click-through rate, and the exact fixes to apply before you pin again.

 When Your Pins Look Good, and the Clicks Still Don’t Come